flox/flox/cli/flox/doc/flox.md

 `$FLOX_DISABLE_METRICS`
 :   Variable for disabling the collection/sending of metrics data.
-    If set to "true", prevents Flox from submitting basic metrics information such as a unique token and the subcommand issued.
+    If set to `true`, prevents Flox from submitting basic metrics information such as a unique token and the subcommand issued.

 `$EDITOR`, `$VISUAL`